model-driven-devops/mdd/exercises/explore-data.md

   |  |  |  |--site2-sw1
 ```

-Data at the deeper levels of the tree (closer to the device) take precendense over data closer to the root of the tree.
-Each of the files in the heiracrhy are named by for the purpose and content.
+Data at the deeper levels of the tree (closer to the device) take precedence over data closer to the root of the tree.
+Each of the files in the hierarchy are named by for the purpose and content.
 For OpenConfig data, the filenames begin with `oc-`, but this is configurable.
 For example, the file `mdd-data/org/oc-ntp.yml` contains the organization level NTP configuration:

 ```
 ---